SlimRunner/cs131-project-tester/README.md

 Add a project to the root of this repo.
 The program automatically seeks all files named `interpreterv#.py` and `testsuitev#.md` where `#` can be any number (including zero padded numbers).
 If you pass no flags, the command will run the project with the highest version that has **both an interpreter and a testsuite** and it will run in testing mode.
 If you want to change the behavior of how it starts up, `main.py` was made as simple as possible to make editing it easy.

 ### Default
 The highest (lexicographically sorted) version will be run, and the project will be run in test mode.
+Also, it will show only the test case that fail.

 #### Example
 ```sh